deep-diver/ai-paper-reviewer/content/paper-reviews/2410.18693/index.md

 ![](charts/charts_15_0.png "🔼 Figure 1: Left: Results of different models on MATH, where -ScaleQuest denotes ours.
 Right: Results of Llama3-8B fine-tuned on publicly available datasets constructed by different methods.")

-> 🔼 The chart displays a comparison of various LLMs' performance on the MATH benchmark, showcasing the improvement achieved using the ScaleQuest dataset.
+> 🔼 The chart displays the performance of various language models on the MATH benchmark, comparing the impact of different data synthesis methods, including the proposed ScaleQuest method, with the fine-tuning of the Llama3-8B model on different datasets.
 > <details>
 > <summary>read the caption</summary>
 > Figure 1: Left: Results of different models on MATH, where -ScaleQuest denotes ours.
 Right: Results of Llama3-8B fine-tuned on publicly available datasets constructed by different methods.